E ... is Easy ... Exeter!

 Leaping up through several more centuries and we can look at one C19 Victorian woman who was associated with Exeter through her life and writings.
 Emma Marshall (1828-99) was author of Winifred's Journal of Her Life at Exeter in the Days of Bishop Hall and a prolific and popular author of her time - here is a list of her works.
 Perhaps you reading this have heard of Emma Marshall.
 I have to confess I had not, until by chance I stumbled upon her one day.
-At the time, I was seeking information not about women writers in Devon, but about my other, (often related) research preoccupation, family research.
-(A slight diversion here.
-I was trying to find ancestors of a certain Rebecca Hall a great grandmother x 5 or 6 from Broadwoodkelly and had reason to believe her family line might be related to that of Bishop Joseph Hall, of Exeter.
-And, with a google search, up popped this once famous female author).
+At the time, I was seeking information not about women writers in Devon, but about another (often related) research preoccupation, family research. (slight diversion here.
+I was trying to find ancestors of a certain Rebecca Hall, a great grandmother x 5 or 6 from Broadwoodkelly and had reason to believe her family line might be related to that of Bishop Joseph Hall, of Exeter.
+And, with a google search, up popped Emma Marshall, this once famous female author).
 To be honest, it was not surprising that one of my research fields interconnected with another; it had already happened several times before.
 'You can't have one without the other' had become a frequent underlying refrain of mine.
 And no -although I have not given up - I did not find (and have not yet found) Rebecca's Hall parentage connected with that of Joseph, the Bishop.
-But, I did pick up yet another name to add to my Devon women writers collection, which by the time I found her was already chock-a-block with entries.
-I am pleased to redress the balance and am pleased to include Emma Marshall here in this Exeter entry; unfortunately, because of space, other than a brief paragraph, her life and writings do not feature in the book I've written.
+But, I did pick up yet another name to add to my Devon women writers collection, which by the time I found the latest name was already chock-a-block with entries.
+Redressing the balance it's pleasing to include Emma Marshall here in this Exeter entry; unfortunately, because of space, other than a brief paragraph, her life and writings do not feature in the manuscript of the main book I've written.
 Emma lived in Exeter early in her marriage and at one time lived at 38 High Street, which I believe is now the site of Mountain Warehouse.

 |38 High Street|